 Contamination best practices

 Care was taken to avoid contamination both in the field and the lab.
-Before collection, bottles and water jug were cleaned and bleached and then handled with clean gloves on site.
+Before collection, bottles and the water jug were cleaned and bleached and then handled with clean gloves on site.
 Extractions and PCR were done in a separate pre-PCR room.
 Utensils and bench top were cleaned with 10% bleach, followed by 70% ethanol.
 Forceps and scissors for handling filters were seared and cleaned with bleach and ethanol after dealing with each sample.
 PCR reagents were prepared in a clean, PCR-free, positive pressure hood.
 Sediment samples were collected with new 2 mL cryotubes and following field protocol as recommended by the CALeDNA program.
 Blanks were made for the field collection, laboratory filtration and PCR (5 blanks in total) and included in the library for sequencing.

 Sequencing